Ocean County Nursing Home Negligence Attorneys

 Protecting The Elderly, Ill And Disabled

-Because many elderly individuals are unable to clearly communicate, they are especially susceptible to injury from abuse and neglect.
+Because many elderly individuals are unable to communicate clearly, they are especially susceptible to injury from abuse and neglect.
 Common examples of neglect and abuse include:

 - Bedsores and ulcers